Q: How do you develop good content for blog posts and newsletters on a regular basis?

 I think the trick is to make blogging a follow on from other activities: e-mails that you are writing, forum responses, notes from a conversation.
 This way a post flows from time and thinking already invested in problems you know that you are wrestling with or that energize you.

-I have been really encouraged by comments I have received on some recent blog posts:
+I have been really encouraged by some of the great comments I have received on some recent blog posts.

 Prospects gain an appreciation for your expertise and ability to understand and to solve their problems through what you write, what you say, and what your customers’ say about you.
 You should have a plan for developing referrals and testimonials, but I want to focus writing and public speaking as opportunities to demonstrate your expertise and give prospects a reason to believe that you can assist them.
 These outbound messaging strategies will complement your referral program and are essential to attracting new customers and cultivating valuable long-term business relationships.